SonicJuice/Recreational-Algorithms/README.md

-Here's where I'll work on implementations of number theory-based algorithms, before iteratively optimising them!
+Here's where I'll work on implementations of number theory-based algorithms that I've researched, before iteratively optimising them!

 Currently, these include: